 Areas We Cover

-If your dog is barking, pulling, reacting, struggling with visitors, or if your puppy is finding daily life a bit much, you do not need generic advice shouted from the sidelines.
+If your dog is barking, pulling, reacting, guarding, struggling with visitors, or if your puppy is finding daily life a bit much, you do not need generic advice shouted from the sidelines.
 You need practical support that matches your dog, your home, and the pace your dog can cope with.

 One-to-one support Home visits and local walks Based in South Woodham Ferrers